zulyu/battleships/README.md

     2. "O" = part of ship
     3. "X" = part of ship that was hit
     4. "#" = water that was shot with bullet, a miss because it hit no ship

+#### How to run:
+To run the program locate the program in your directory on your device and use the command "python3 battleship.py" (may differ depending on the version of python that you have installed)